 In Alaska can you walk out your back door and embark upon an epic outdoor adventure.
 We live for hiking, mountain biking, bore tide surfing, skijoring, snow machining, aurora gazing, dip netting, pack rafting, berry picking, moose encountering feats.
 We hold dear the special places we do these activities.
 The opportunities are endless as well as the risks.

-On Outdoor Explorer a new radio show from KSKA – Anchorage we invite you to step outside into Alaska.
+On Outdoor Explorer, we invite you to step outside into Alaska.
 Follow us to a new trail or fishing hole, learn what to pack, when to go and most importantly, how to stay safe.
-Learn about life-long fitness and get inspired to go outside in the back country or on the bike trails.
+Learn about lifelong fitness and get inspired to go outside in the back country or on the bike trails.
 Then go to outdoorexplorer.org to start mapping your route and reserving your cabin.

-We will learn about Alaska Native subsistence life ways as well as sport hunting, fishing and non-consumptive use of wildlife.
-We’ll hear from the people who know the land best - outdoor guides, park rangers, coaches, authors, lodge owners, bush pilots, educators and you, the explorer.
-Meet us on KSKA FM Thursdays 2:00 – 3:00 pm starting February 21, 2013.
+We will learn about Alaska Native subsistence ways of life, as well as sport hunting, fishing and more.
+We’ll hear from the people who know the land best – outdoor guides, park rangers, coaches, authors, lodge owners, bush pilots, educators, and you, the outdoor explorer.